RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: No
 default value: `30`
 description: The amount of time for the waveform control script to wait for the Domainmanager to be available before failing startup.

-parameter: `start_cmd_option`
-required: No
-default value: `-o create`
-description: Option to use with the waveform control script to start the waveform.

-parameter: `status_cmd_option`
-required: No
-default value: `-o status`
-description: Option to use with the waveform control script to status the waveform.

-parameter: `stop_cmd_option`
-required: No
-default value: `-o remove`
-description: Option to use with the waveform control script to stop the waveform.

 parameter: `enable`
 required: No